ForgeGit/class_cope/README.md

 > "Wait, why is the #1 DPS on Gigachad not using enchants?
 What?"

-For example: Easy <sub>but *"extra"*</sub> things one can do for higher DPS <sup>(WCL parsing approved✅)</sup> such as using tailoring cloth-crafting buffs, pre-summoning guardians, or receiving external buffs (Power Infusion, Focus Magic, among others) should always be a DPS increase <sub>*minor or major*</sub>, and you will see them being used in **__"some"__** of the top rankings logs.
+For example: Easy <sub>but *"extra"*</sub> things one can do for higher DPS <sup>(WCL parsing approved✅)</sup> such as using tailoring cloth-crafting buffs, pre-summoning guardians, or receiving external buffs (Power Infusion, Focus Magic, among others) should in theory always be a DPS increase <sub>*minor or major*</sub>, and you will see them being used in **__"some"__** of the top rankings logs.
 However, this won't always be the case.

 <img src="_img/tentacle_weave_resize.jpg" /><br />
 *Figure 1: My brother in Thrall, may I introduce you to my lord and savior, Vanquished Clutches of Yogg-Saron?*

-You don't **__"need"__** these things to have a higher DPS (you probably have other much more important things that you should fix first), however you could add to your DPS (*min-maxing*) with some of these extra buffs, which will make it __more likely__ for you to have a higher DPS than what would have been possible without any of them. <sub>*(until a bad RNG and bad proc lineup makes you call for a wipe)*</sub>
+You don't **__"need"__** these things to have a higher DPS (you probably have other much more important things that you should fix first), however you could add to your DPS (*min-maxing?*) with some of these extra buffs, which will make it __more likely__ for you to have a higher DPS than what would have been possible without any of them. <sub>*(until a bad RNG and bad proc lineup makes you call for a wipe)*</sub>

 <img src="_img/little_friends.jpg" /><br />
 *Figure 2: ~170 DPS over a 2:22 minutes fight?
 Sounds good to me, idk about you<br />Source: https://classic.warcraftlogs.com/reports/a:bBYJa6GTdQrMm8y2#fight=3&type=damage-done&source=8*

 It is easy to assume the majority of top rankings are doing everything in their hand to maximize their DPS, but some strategies tend to be more common (or important?) than others.

-This task of *glancing* over logs usually rely on manually opening logs/rankings one by one, for only a couple logs if not a few more, and while doing so it is bound to overlook other factors.
+When looking for what top rankings are doing "different", one tends to *glance* over logs and sometimes miss important raid-wide factors that contributed to that ranking being possible.

-Some of the things you see in top parses would sometimes be impossible for the average raid-comp to afford.<br />For example, class-stacking sometimes is needed to meet specific DPS thresholds to skip entire mechanics or boss phases.
-You could die (in-game) and still rank decently welll.
+For example, class-stacking sometimes is needed to meet specific DPS thresholds to skip entire mechanics or boss phases.
+You could die (in-game) before the end of the fight and still rank decently well.

 <img src="_img/rogue_stack_twins.png" /><br />
 *Figure 3: Example of a "normal" raid comp for Twins Valk'yr: https://classic.warcraftlogs.com/reports/yn72Dgwq3fc41d9B#fight=30&type=damage-done<br/>Shared by Simonize in his discord*